wp-plugins/prosperent-suite/README.txt

 === Prosperent Suite ===
 Contributors: Prosperent
-Tags: Prosperent, products, search, money, SEO, affiliate, links, ads, product search, store, Prosperent.com, monetize, make money, affiliate marketing, wordpress seo, seo wordpress, search engine optimization, advertising, earn money, easy, revenue, tool, comparison
+Tags: Prosperent, products, search, money, SEO, affiliate, links, product search, store, Prosperent.com, monetize, make money, affiliate marketing, wordpress seo, seo wordpress, search engine optimization, advertising, earn money, easy, revenue, tool, comparison
 Requires at least: 3.0
-Tested up to: 4.1
+Tested up to: 4.1.1
-Stable tag: 3.3.9
+Stable tag: 3.4
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Make Money on Your Blog with a Full Shop, Ads, and Direct-to-Merchant Links from Prosperent.
+Make Money on Your Blog with a Full Shop, Product Inserts, and Direct-to-Merchant Links from Prosperent.

 == Description ==

 This plugin contains the following tools from Prosperent:

 * **ProsperShop-** Create a shop on your blog filled with products relevant to your site content.
-* **ProsperAds-** Scans your content and creates relevant, dynamic, and responsive ad units to place wherever you want on your site.
 * **Auto-Linker-** Convert any keyword or phrase into an affiliated link to the highest converting, most relevant product.
 * **ProsperInsert-** Insert relevant products and deals within your pages and posts..
 * **ContentInsert-** Automatically places products within all posts and pages on your blog.